a group of young people sat in a circle having a discussion. You can not see their faces

 The Review took an investigative approach to its work, which meant that outcomes were developed through an ongoing dialogue aimed at building a shared understanding of the current situation and how it can and should be improved for children and young people.

 The recommendations of the Review are based on evidence, including lived experience of children, young people and adults, parents and professionals.
-This evidence was gathered in a number of different ways:

 We thank those who gave their time to participate in these activities.